postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 * [http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-use-postman-to-call-api.html](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-use-postman-to-call-api.html){:target="_blank"}

 To use AWS authentication:
-1. In the Authorization tab, select AWS Authentication from the TYPE drop down menu.
+1. In the "Authorization" tab, select "AWS Authentication" from the TYPE drop down menu.
 2. To set the authorization parameters for a request, enter the values for the access and secret keys.
 You can also set advanced AWS authentication parameters.
-3. Click Send.
+3. Click the **Send** button.

 [![aws_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_AWS_Signature.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_AWS_Signature.png)